awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-partial-dependence-plots.md

-# Amazon SageMaker Clarify Partial Dependence Plots: Analysis Configuration and Output<a name="clarify-partial-dependence-plots"></a>
+# Partial Dependence Plots: Analysis Configuration and Output<a name="clarify-partial-dependence-plots"></a>

 Partial dependence plots \(PDP\) show the dependence of the predicted target response on a set of input features of interest\.
 These are marginalized over the values of all other input features and are referred to as the *complement features*\.
 Intuitively, you can interpret the partial dependence as the target response, which is expected as a function of each input feature of interest\.